Retraction, Correction and Withdrawal Policy

 2.2 Types of Corrections

-• Erratum: Errors introduced during the publication process
+• Erratum: errors introduced during the publication process

-• Corrigendum: Errors made by the authors
+• Corrigendum: errors identified by the authors after publication

 2.3 Correction Process